Staying in Albergues

 In most cases albergues are found directly on the trail or just down a sign-posted side street.
 The farthest you will ever have to walk between albergues is 17 kilometers, but usually you will find the next albergue within eight to 12 kilometers.

 In some towns along the Camino Francés you will find only one albergue.
 In others, such as Pamplona, Estella, Los Arcos, Burgos, Astorga, Sarria, and Santiago de Compostela, you will have three or more to choose from.
-You can find information on all albergues on the Camino Francés on the website sponsored by the Spanish supermarket chain, Eroski.
+You can find information on all albergues on all of the Camino routes on the Gronze website.